maryellenteaches/maryellenteaches.github.io/README.md

 Congrats and big thanks for being a great instructor!"

 ##### Legal
-Note: Embedded LinkedIn learning links are tracked to an affiliate program account.
+Note: This website contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
+LinkedIn learning links are tracked to an affiliate program account.